Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 - License plate number

-If the property owner can’t be found, you must must leave a note describing what happened along with your name, address, insurance details, registration number and contact information.
-Leave this information in a spot that’s easy to find.
-You must also contact the nearest police department and report the incident to them as well.
+If the property owner can’t be found, leave a note describing what happened along with your name, address, insurance information and registration number.
+Then call local police to report the accident.

 Yes.
-When police officers are dispatched to the scene of an accident, they are required to complete a written accident report.
-The report must include the following:
+When police investigate an accident, they are required to file a written accident report.
+The report must include:

 - Weather conditions